slfarleymsft/healthcaremcp/README.md

 A Model Context Protocol (MCP) server providing AI assistants with access to healthcare data and medical information tools.

+## Overview

+Healthcare MCP Server is a specialized server that implements the Model Context Protocol (MCP) to provide AI assistants with access to healthcare data and medical information tools.
+It enables AI models to retrieve accurate, up-to-date medical information from authoritative sources.

 ## Features

 - **FDA Drug Information**: Search and retrieve comprehensive drug information from the FDA database